stratapp-ai/stratapp-ai.github.io/_blog/how-to-implement-stratapp.md

 That takes about 4 seconds to do inside #stratapp, and you can even do it as AND/OR.

-Imagine the power of this @org-design feature for productivity and collaboration, compared to old school email address lists and having to know the recipients actual name in order to add them.
+Imagine the power of this @org-design feature for productivity and collaboration, compared to old school email address lists and having to know the recipients actual name in order to collaborate with them.

 ### social with structure